ursatile/css4eng/202-the-css-color-model.md

 All we're changing here is the colours; we haven't messed with font size, element visibility, interactions.
 And yet we've got text you can't read, links you can't find, and buttons you can hardly see - not to mention a chunk of red-on-green text which is going to appear brown-on-brown for over 10% of our website users.

 Accessibility is important, but if you approach it right, it's not complicated and it's not expensive.
-Web standards are full of techniques and technology we can use to make our apps inclusive